benaug/Probit-Multispecies-Occupancy/README.md

 Models are currently set up with occupancy and detection intercepts only.
 I will add them later, but be careful if you try to do this yourself.

 I have PXDA set up with full conditional updates for B, but the custom conjugate update is only coded for the intercept only model.
-For 1 data set, the mixing was similar, but the full conditionals are faster to compute.
-I noticed a case of one of the betas drifting off towards positive infinity using an RW update with a very diffuse prior.
-This shouldn't happen with the conjugate update, or you can set bounds on the scale of w that keep mean psi between, say, 0.001 and 0.999.
+The mixing is better with the congujate update and they are faster to compute than RW.
+I noticed a case of one of the betas drifting off towards positive infinity using an RW update with a diffuse prior.
+This shouldn't happen with the conjugate update, or you can set bounds on the scale of the B prior that keep mean psi between, say, 0.001 and 0.999 (in code currently commented out).

 Finally, I haven't formally tested this code, but it appears to be working correctly.